 Design and completion of research project is required

 Completion of a writing project (review article or secondary research project) suitable for publication is required

 - Research project results at Great Lakes residency conference

 - Research project results to pharmacy department

-Core topic presentations to hematology/oncology preceptor group every other week
+Core topic presentations to hematology/oncology preceptor group every month

 Residency Director Information

 Office: (734) 647-0175

 Martina Fraga, PharmD